broccolini/designertocoder.github.com/_posts/2011-07-01-parallaxing-parallax-on-ios.markdown

 In this case, `rotationRate` is the rate of rotation, which is a bit more relevant for parallax.
 You can also grab `rotationRate.gamma`, which is the rotation positive out of the screen on the z axis.
+Unfortunately `rotationRate` is for those devices with gyroscopes: in other words, iPhone 4 and above.
 Once we have the rotation rate pulled from the phone we can pipe that information into plax and plax handles the coordination of layers based on that.

 Depending on your use case, you also might want to take a look at `accelerationIncludingGravity`, which gives you a measurement of the